Fishest/school/notes/sailboat.rst

 Outboard Engine
 ================================================================================

 The sailboat is run with a Mercury 2-Stroke 9.9 HP outboard.
-It is fixed in place and not used to steer.
-Simply raise or lower it, start or stop it, and then use the tiller to steer.
+It can be fixed in place so that it does not move, or it can actually be used to steer.
+The latter is useful if one is in a situation where they cannot get enough water moving past the rudder to steer with the tiller.
+Otherwise, simply raise or lower it, start or stop it, and then use the tiller to steer.
 There is no prop walk or wash with this outboard.

 ..
 TODO:: images labeling each component